kehindeojapa-dev/htmlcssComponents/component/readme.md

         used the navbar design from frontendmentor manage landing page for the navbar component
 3. Banner: heroimage1.
         this is a hero image (banner) from frontendmentor manage landing page for the banner component
+4. Banner: heroimage2.
+        this is the main banner from frontendmentor bookmark landing page to be used for the banner component